Growing Clematis Nelly Moser: Home Gardening & Care Guide

 Fertilization

 Nelly Moser Clematis appreciates a balanced fertilizer once a month during spring and summer.
-Avoid fertilizing while the plant is in full flower, as this can cause blooms to fade more quickly.
+Avoid fertilizing while the plant is in full flower, which can cause blooms to fade more quickly.

 Pruning and Cutting Back

 Prune Clematis Nelly Moser just before its growing season begins, at the end of winter or the start of spring.
-Remove any damaged or dead branches, but be sure to keep healthy growth intact.
+Remove any damaged or dead branches, but keep healthy growth intact.

 Additionally, you may prune after the plant has had its first blooming cycle.
 Cut unhealthy clematis stems back to above any healthy, larger buds.
 This helps your plant push out healthy flowers during a second blooming cycle.